 - Step 2: When in doubt, call your vet!

 However, there are times when the only thing you can do is to intervene and assist in the birthing of the calf.
 There are situations where medical intervention becomes the difference between life and death.
 Leaving your cow to struggle can result in the death of both the cow and or calf.

 There are, however, certain things you can do to help make your cow comfortable, things you can watch to ensure things are moving along without putting mom or baby at risk, and things you can do to help delivery if absolutely needed!

 Call your vet to let him or her know that your cow has begun to labor.
-An early warning phone call could be the difference between life and death for the cow and the calf.
+An early warning phone call could save the lives of both the cow and the calf.

 Table of Contents